Nikkyolamy/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 ### Exploratory Data Analysis
 The EDA involved was focused on answering the follwowing questions:
-1. what is the total number of customers from each region.
+- what is the total number of customers from each region.
-2. what is the most popular subscription type by the number of customers.
+- what is the most popular subscription type by the number of customers.
-3. customers who canceled their subscription within 6 months.
+- customers who canceled their subscription within 6 months.
-4. what is the average subscription duration for all customers.
+- what is the average subscription duration for all customers.
-5. customers with subscriptions longer than 12 months.
+- customers with subscriptions longer than 12 months.
-6. what is the total revenue by subscription type.
+- what is the total revenue by subscription type.
-7.  what are the top 3 regions by subscription cancellations.
+- what are the top 3 regions by subscription cancellations.
-8.  what is the total number of active and canceled subscriptions.
+- what is the total number of active and canceled subscriptions.

+### Data Analysis
+This shows and includes the formulars, basic lines of codes used and DAX expressions used during the analysis.